Noncommutative Fibre Bundles via Bimodules: Introduction

+In classical topology, locally trivial fibre bundles capture the idea of a space being locally but not globally a product space.
+Well known examples of classical fibre bundles include the M\"{o}bius strip, the Hopf fibration on $SU_2$ and gauge bundles in physics.

+A fibre bundle is a map $\pi : E \to B$ from the total space to the base space, satisfying the property that there exists a third space $F$ called the fibre which can be associated in a continuous manner with the pre-image $\pi^{-1}\{b\}$ for each $b \in B$.
+For each fibre bundle there is a Leray-Serre spectral sequence, which allows calculation of the cohomology of the total space with coefficients in a sheaf.
+For a detailed reference on classical fibre bundles and spectral sequences, see chapters 2 and 9 of \cite{Spanier} respectively.

-For a noncommutative version of fibrations where spaces are replaced by algebras with differential calculi, take $B$ to be an algebra of functions on a hypothetical base space of a fibration, and $A$ as the algebra corresponding to the total space.
-Since switching from spaces to algebras reverses the direction of functions, a noncommutative fibration now goes from $B$ to $A$.
-In \cite{bbsheaf} a definition of such a noncommutative fibration is given, and its Serre spectral sequence is defined.
-Differential fibrations were later extended using sheaves in \cite{BegMasLeray} as a class of differential graded algebra maps $B \to A$, and a generalisation of the Leray-Serre spectral sequence was constructed, which converges to the cohomology of $A$ with coefficients in the bimodule.
+\quad There are several approaches to generalising the theory of fibre bundles to noncommutative geometry.
+In all cases, $B$ is taken to be an algebra of functions on a hypothetical base space, and $A$ as the algebra corresponding to the total space.
+Since switching from spaces to algebras reverses arrows, a noncommutative fibre bundle goes from $B$ to $A$.

-In the following, we regard certain $B$-$A$ bimodules equipped with a zero-curvature bimodule connection as morphisms and show they behave like differential fibrations, and construct from these a Leray-Serre spectral sequence converging to the cohomology of $A$ with coefficients in a bimodule.

-The KSGNS construction gives a correspondence between bimodules with an inner product and completely positive maps, and from this correspondence each bimodule differential fibration (when equipped with the additional data of an inner product and a choice of an element of the bimodule) gives rise to a completely positive map, which may or may not be an algebra map.
-Under certain additional conditions discussed later (the existence of a connection on the bimodule with a certain property), this positive map can be shown to be differentiable.

-The existence of algebra maps between two given algebras is by no means guaranteed, so a definition of a differential fibration in terms of the more plentiful bimodules (or completely positive maps) allows for a wider range of examples.
-In order to get a full theory of fibrations and cofibrations corresponding to the topological theory, it is very possible that we will have to use the more general picture of completely positive maps rather than just algebra maps.